joaquinlom/react-native-wikitude-sdk/README.md

 - onFailLoading(event)
 	handles the event when the experinces has an error loading

-##How to use the module
+# How to use the module

 You can check this example app [Github](https://github.com/joaquinlom/react-native-wikitude-sdk-example).

-Things to considerate:
+## Things to considerate:
-..* On Android you need to set the URL with the method, not only with the props ..* Check permissions after try to add the View. on future version I will add the logic inside, but as right now, it's mannually
+- On Android you need to set the URL with the method, not only with the props
+- Check permissions after try to add the View. on future version I will add the logic inside, but as right now, it's mannually
-..* This is work in progress, it's not ready for production, use it as you own risk.
+- This is work in progress, it's not ready for production, use it as you own risk.

 ## ChangeLog
 - 1.0.0